- This event has passed.

-The members of the group are Craig Parish (Soprano/Alto saxes), Cameron Harker (Alto), Paul Isaacs (Tenor), Rod Barnes (Baritone).
+The members of the group are Craig Parish (Soprano/Alto saxes), Cameron Harker (Alto), Chris Higgins (Tenor), Rod Barnes (Baritone).
 All are members of the exciting Dungeon Big Band.

 Sax Blue has played many concerts over the years, including support for the internationally-known Dutch Swing College Band.